Hemp Seeds - 200 Gms

 3. Maintains hormonal balance in Women and PMS: Hemp is a rich source of gamma-linolic acid (GLA), an omega 6 fatty acid.
 Studies have shown that GLA is useful in helping the body balance hormones.
 For women, supplementing with GLA can help ease premenstrual syndrome.
 They may also reduce cramping and pain during menstruation.
 Hemp is the only edible seed that contains gamma-linolenic acid, which is eventually converted to the protective hormone prostaglandin PGE1 that regulates the hormonal balance and supports menopausal health.

-4. Hair, Skin, and Nails: Since hemp seeds are rich in proteins, it is considered very good for skin , hair and nails.
-Hair are nothing but dead protein.
+4. Hair, Skin, and Nails: Since hemp seeds are rich in proteins, it is considered very good for skin, hair, and nails.
+Hair is nothing but dead protein.
+Vitamin E in hemp oil has been proven to improve skin tone, slows the aging process and even fights psoriasis.

 6. Heart Health: Some of the key ingredients in building a healthy heart include fiber, plant-based protein, healthy fats and eating less sugar.
 Hemp seeds help in doing all of those things.
 Research in animals and humans strongly suggests that hemp seeds can improve cardiovascular health and high blood pressure.